ltabis/rhai-autodocs/README.md

 ## Generating your own documentation

 You can pretty much use any templating system to generate documentation.
-However, this repository already generates documents based on [handlebars](https://handlebarsjs.com/) for docusaurus and mdbook, you can check the [template folder](./src/handlebars) to get inspired.
+However, this repository already generates documents based on [handlebars](https://handlebarsjs.com/) with the [handlebars-rust crate](https://github.com/sunng87/handlebars-rust) for docusaurus and mdbook.
+You can check the [template folder](./src/handlebars) to get inspired.